luandretta/network/README.md

 ### Pages

-The website is comprised of X pages which are extended from a base template.
+The website is comprised of 20 pages which are extended from a base template.

 1. **Home Page**